 Also averted numerically: enemies (whether gang members or police officers) are just as likely to be female as male (indeed, sometimes it seems most of the cops are female) and the game never makes a big deal out of it.

-The new DLC for the third game allows boss and a female supporting character to kill literally dozens of space amazons with laser weapons.
+DLC for Saints Row The Third allows boss and a female supporting character to kill literally dozens of Space Amazons with laser weapons.
 The whole thing is just the setting of a movie, but the weapons are all shown to be quite lethal and if boss is a woman herself, then the whole thing is a massive Action GirlFight with no men even being seen.
-Still not convenced?
-There are TWO achivements for killing 35 amazons with one of the ray guns and another for beating 7 to death with melee attacks!
-Saints Row may be a lot of things, but it DOES NOT descriminate against its characters.
+Still not convinced?
+There are two achivements for killing 35 Amazons with one of the ray guns and another for beating 7 to death with melee attacks!
+Saints Row may be a lot of things, but it does not descriminate against its characters.

-The main game also had a mission called "Trojan Whores" where one of the Saints cribs is attacked by an army of hookers and strippers.
+The main game also had a mission called "Trojan Whores" where one of the Saints' cribs is attacked by an army of "hooker assassins" hired by the DeWinter sisters.
 By the end of the mission all of them are dead and many lonely men are left without company for the evening.

 Thief The Dark Project had only male enemies, but its sequel went out of its way to avert this; nearly half of all guards, police, enemy zealot Mechanists or others were female.